-Don't "take over" your teammate's task if they get stuck.
-Also make sure that checking on progress doesn't feel like you're hounding your people!
+Don't "take over" your teammate's task if they get stuck and make sure that checking on progress doesn't feel like hounding your people.

 Control measures can include generating "talking points" for communications, setting budgets (for both time and money), coordinating tasks through the appropriate BMWED Departments, and proactively setting up liaisons with other stakeholders.